 The individual wedding coordinators who make up that (approximate) 52 count range from long-time, well-established professionals who are educated, experienced, work continually and are referred by venues and event partners alike, to those who moonlight on the side as a hobby to those who are simply in love with the idea of being a wedding planner (perhaps they planned their own wedding or a friend’s) and think it’s either about pointing people around day-of and/or just hiring vendors who do “pretty” things and services.

 Any seasoned, professional event planner will tell you that it is so much more than that, and because they know this, they know that “day of” coordination services simply do not exist when you are a pro.
-Knowledge of this fact means that it may help sift out 80% of the 52 Santa Barbara wedding coordinators, most of whom offer “day-of”, thereby narrowing down the choices to those candidates who will truly benefit the wedding couple.
+Knowledge of this fact means that it may help sift out 80% of the 52 Santa Barbara wedding coordinators, some of whom offer “day-of”, thereby narrowing down the choices to those candidates who will truly benefit the wedding couple.
 True professionals also have integrity and know that offering “day of” is a huge disservice to the bride and groom and would never remotely entertain the thought of damaging a day so precious to the couple or their families.

 Here is the reality of “Day-of” Coordination and why I won’t be your “Day-of” Coordinator (our minimum package is “Month-of” and actually starts about 6-8 weeks before the wedding day):